contao/docs/docs/manual/article-management/content-elements.en.md

 ## Download

 The content element "Download" adds a download link to the article.
-Clicking on the link opens the "Save file as ..." dialog and you can save the linked file on your local computer.
+Clicking on the link opens the "Save file as ..." dialog and you can save the linked file to your local computer.

 The special feature of Contao is that this download link also works with protected files that you cannot access directly from your browser.
 This way you can easily create a protected download area.
 For more information, see the section [File management](/en/file-manager/).

-**source file:** Here you can select the download file.
+**Source file:** Here you can select the download file.

 {{< version "4.8" >}}

 **Show in browser:** Display the file in the browser instead of opening the download dialog.

+**Overwrite meta data:** Overwrite the meta data from the file manager.

 **Link text:** The link text is displayed instead of the file name.

 **Link title:** The link title is inserted as an `title` attribute in the HTML markup.

-**Individual Template:** Here you can overwrite the default `ce_download` template.
+**Content element template:** Here you can overwrite the default `ce_download` template.

-Note that only those file types can be downloaded that you have specified in the backend settings under "AllowedDownload file types".
+Note that only those file types can be downloaded that you have specified in the backend settings under "Download file types".

 **HTML Output**
 The element generates the following HTML code: